 The Stockholm trip

 We wanted to enjoy it, so we decided to do everything we can to avoid spending until we get there.
-To save on food we packed sandwiches, biscuits and a reusable bottle of water to refill after going through security at the airport.
+To save on food, we packed sandwiches, biscuits and a reusable bottle of water to refill after going through security at the airport.
 To save some money on transportation, we took the tube to the airport and spent the night on a chair instead of going back home after work and then back to London the next day.
 Sleeping on a chair was not comfortable, but it wasn’t too bad either.
 We chose the cheaper form of transportation from the airport to our hotel, which was a bus.
-During the 4 days there, we had big breakfasts at the hotel and only one other meal during the day in the city.
+During the four days there, we had big breakfasts at the hotel and only one other meal during the day in the city.

 What’s going to help next month

-Towards the end of the month I realized that I really need to book our stay in Chester because Alin is running their marathon on the 8th.
+Towards the end of the month, I realized that I need to book our stay in Chester because Alin is running their marathon on the 8th.
 Hotels get very expensive the night before an event in the city, so I was disappointed to see that we need to pay £200 when I only have 1500 left.
 That would mean I’d be past the 1390 goal of the month.
 I was lucky to find a website where I could book the hotel, but pay later.
-And I used Quidco so I’ll get a £24 cashback.
+And I used Quidco, so I’ll get a £24 cashback.
 Yessssss!
 The month ended with £1452, goal achieved for the second month in a row.

 Savings in September: £1452

 Total savings for the challenge: £3125

 I think October will be much quieter regarding spending, but only time will tell.
 I’ll be back in a month for a new review!

 There are a few ways you can support us:

 - If you’re trying to lose some weight, take a look at my review of the PIIT28 workout programme and meal plan.